 Multiple reflection probes can be used, and Godot will blend them where they overlap using a smart algorithm:

-Alternatively, Reflection Probes work very well blended together with Screen Space Reflections to solve these problems.
-Combining them makes local reflections appear more faithful, while probes only used as fallback when no screen-sace information is found:
+Alternatively, Reflection Probes work well blended together with Screen Space Reflections to solve these problems.
+Combining them makes local reflections appear more faithful while probes are only used as fallback when no screen-space information is found:

-Finally, blending interior and exterior probes is a recommended approach when making levels that combine both interiors and exteriors.
-Near the door, a probe can be marked as exterior (so it will get sky reflections), while on the inside it can be interior.
+Finally, blending interior and exterior probes is the recommended approach when making levels that combine both interiors and exteriors.
+Near the door, a probe can be marked as exterior (so it will get sky reflections) while on the inside, it can be interior.

-In the current renderer implementation, all probes are the same size and they are fit into a Reflection Atlas.
+In the current renderer implementation, all probes are the same size and are fit into a Reflection Atlas.
 The size and amount of probes can be customized in Project Settings -> Quality -> Reflections